dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2679: Alliances based on enmity are complex and risky.
+### T2679: Consider long-term benefits and risks of forming alliances based on common enemies.

 |Support|
 |---|